lastcoolnameleft/timer-bot/README.md

 In addition, if the bot does not have enough information about the timer (e.g. the timer name), it will prompt the user for more information, until all of the required files are provided.

+While the majority of this code is used to glue all of the technologies together, it is intended as an application platform that a developer can use to easily integrate other UI/Bot interactions.
+It was designed to keep the business logic separate from the presentation logic.

 # Foundation